-Leaning back is sometimes, frustratingly, just an attempt to fix something that went the wrong way too fast.
+Leaning back is sometimes, frustratingly, just an attempt to fix something that went wrong, way too fast.

 So, there’s no going around the issue of sleeping with a man quickly and without a level of 8/10 emotional attraction and 8/10 emotional connection built up first.

-Leaning back might help him come forward, but in most cases, it’s just a case of him naturally coming forward due to the law of ‘push and pull’, and not because he is in love, or wants to commit.
+Leaning back might help him come forward.
+For now.
+But if you’re using leaning back as damage control after sex, then in most cases, it’s just a case of him naturally coming forward due to the law of ‘push and pull’.

 Don’t forget that if a man has gotten sex easy, he doesn’t necessarily want to give you up immediately.
 Some men will be quick to leave, others won’t.
 So if you lean back and he leans forward, you’ve got to really critique his intent.